TND23/timer-app/README.md

 - Save work/break timers and load them in
 - Record how well the work duration worked for you and how refreshed you feel after the break
 - Create templates for timers and schedules

-## Todos

-- Allow users to tag / categorize timers
+- Allows users to tag / categorize timers

 ## Maybe Todos

+- Add confetti when schedule complete
 - Display time worked with various graphs
 - Recommend timers based on historical data
-- Allow users to add notes to timers

 ## Data Storage